 MDHHS, in compliance with federal mandates, establishes measures in the areas of access, efficiency, and outcomes.
 Data is abstracted regularly, and quarterly reports are compiled and submitted to the PIHP for analysis and regional benchmarking and to MDHHS.
 In the event that CMHA-CEI performance is below the identified goal, the QI team will facilitate the development of a Corrective Action Plan (CAP).
 The CAP will include a summary of the current situation, including causal/contributing factors, a planned intervention, and a timeline for implementation.
 CAPs are submitted to the PIHP for review and final approval.
 Beginning in Q3 of FY2020, changes were made to the PI process, eliminating the standard and exceptions/exclusions for indicators 2 and 3.
-A baseline will be collected from CMHSPs over the course of at least one additional year before a standard is set.
-More information on CMHA-CEI's tracking of Performance Indicators can be found in the FY2020 QIP Report.
+A baseline has been collected from CMHSPs over the and MDHHS is implanting a new standard for these indicators beginning FY24.
+More information on CMHA-CEI's tracking of Performance Indicators can be found in the FY2023 QIP Report.